entropyqueen/entropyQueen.github.io/_posts/2017-08-04_HydraBus_presentation.md

 >
 ```

+Note that you can also request more help for a specific command by typing `help <command_name>`.

-Let's show some information about the board:
+We can now show some information about the board:

 ```
 > help show